AgnitumuS/ubjs/CONTRIBUTING.md

 Packages inside this repository is under `lenra` control

-To prevent packages duplication we remove some tools from a devDependencies of each packages, so install it globaly
+To prevent packages duplication we do not list a tools in packages devDependencies of each packages, insdead install it in the root of monorepo

-	npm install -g standard babel-core babel-loader webpack webpack-bundle-analyzer jsdoc lerna@latest babel-preset-es2015 babel-preset-es2015-without-strict uglifyjs uglifycss
+	cd ubjs
+	npm install

 # Develop a modules for UnityBase